 Let the perfection myth go, and focus instead on what you can learn as you navigate experiences.

-4. Playing with Distraction
+4. Play with Distraction

 When panicky emotions start to build and you need to settle down in order to focus on your task, distraction can be a helpful technique.
 Distraction diffuses emotions by taking your focus off of them.
 This can take the shape of playing little games in your head, which forces your brain to think about something other than the anxiety.